a-reda/powerenjoy-se2/PPD/project-plan.md

 ### 2.1.2.3 EQ: External Inquiries

-An inquiry accutally is a data retrieval action, and it is a simple operation with a low complexitY.
-The follows provides all the External Inquiries:
+An inquiry actually is a data retrieval action, and it is a simple operation with a low complexity.
+The following provides all the External Inquiries:

 - A car can retrieve its complete rides and the bill got by each ride.
 - The user can retrieve the history of his reservations and the bill has been paid for the rides associated with the reservations and the economic rides conditions.